gemfire/gemfire-examples/feature-examples/README.md

 In order to execute the examples in this project, follow these steps:
 1. Ensure [JDK 11](https://bell-sw.com/pages/downloads/) or JDK 17 is installed (and set JAVA_HOME if it's not the default).
 JDK 8 *can* be used, but some examples such as lucene and luceneSpatial will not work.
-1. Download the version of GemFire that you want to use as the server from [Tanzu Network](https://network.tanzu.vmware.com/products/pivotal-gemfire/)
+1. Download the version of GemFire that you want to use as the server from [Broadcom Customer Support](https://support.broadcom.com/)
 1. Unpack the GemFire TGZ file (e.g. `tar xzf vmware-gemfire-10.1.0.tgz`)
 1. `export GEMFIRE_HOME` to point to the top level directory inside the extracted GemFire.
 For example, if you extracted in /tmp/downloads, `export GEMFIRE_HOME=/tmp/downloads/vmware-gemfire-10.1.0`.
-1. Sign up for the [GemFire Maven repo](https://commercial-repo.pivotal.io/) and follow the instructions there to set up gemfire-examples to use your authentication credentials (be sure to click on the **Gradle** tab for gradle-specific instruction; the steps shown by default are for mvn projects only).
+1. When you first run the gradle commands below you'll be prompted to supply credentials.
+Set gemfireReleaseRepoUser but leave gemfireReleaseRepoPassword blank for instructions how to obtain an access token.

 ## Running an example

 You can now run an example with the following gradle targets:

 * `build` - compiles the example and runs unit tests
-* `start` - initializes the VMware GemFire cluster
+* `start` - initializes the Tanzu GemFire cluster
 * `run` - runs the example Application
 * `stop` - shuts down the cluster
 * `runAll` - invokes start, run, stop